Saffir–Simpson scale: Category 3

-Tropical cyclones of Category 3 and higher are described as major hurricanes in the Atlantic or Eastern Pacific basins.
+Tropical cyclones of Category 3 and higher are described as major hurricanes in the Atlantic, Eastern Pacific, and Central Pacific basins.
 These storms can cause some structural damage to small residences and utility buildings, particularly those of wood frame or manufactured materials with minor curtain wall failures.
 Buildings that lack a solid foundation, such as mobile homes, are usually destroyed, and gable-end roofs are peeled off.

 Manufactured homes usually sustain severe and irreparable damage.
 Flooding near the coast destroys smaller structures, while larger structures are struck by floating debris.
 A large number of trees are uprooted or snapped, isolating many areas.
-Additionally, terrain may be flooded well inland.
-Near-total to total power loss is likely for up to several weeks and water will likely also be lost or contaminated.
+Terrain may be flooded well inland.
+Near-total to total power loss is likely for up to several weeks.
+Home water access will likely be lost or contaminated.